 In addition to this bonus category, you also earn 1 point per $1 spent on all purchases you make with the card.
 If you use the card for all of your bills and regular purchases, you can easily rack up meaningful rewards over time.
 And, don’t forget that you get a huge signup bonus to start things off.

 - Related: Best Travel Credit Card for 2019

 Another big benefit of this rewards card is the fact you can pool your points with other cards in the Chase Ultimate Rewards program.
 Once you get the Chase Sapphire Preferred® Card, you may also want to consider getting a Chase Freedom® card, for example.
 When you have both, you can pool your points for use in the Chase Ultimate Rewards travel program.

 Since the Chase Freedom® card offers bonus categories that dole out 5X points each quarter, getting this card is a great way to earn more rewards over time.
 When you have both, you can maximize bonus categories and get the most bang for your buck.
 Here are some details to consider:

 Another smart option to consider is the Chase Freedom Unlimited®.
-This card doles out a flat 1.5 points for every dollar you spend, making it a smart option for everyday purchases.
+This card doles 3% cash back on all purchases in your first year up to $20,000 spent.
+After that earn unlimited 1.5% cash back on all purchases.
 Last but not least, consider getting the Ink Business Preferred℠ Credit Card (currently unavailable).
 This card comes with a huge signup bonus of its own, and it offers some pretty sweet category bonuses that work well for businesses with certain types of spending.
 It doles out 3x points on shipping and online advertising, for example, which could be a boon for businesses who spend a lot in those categories.